-Appeals regarding refusal of entry or ejection from district property may be filed in accordance with FNG(LOCAL) or GF(LOCAL), as appropriate.
+Appeals regarding refusal of entry or ejection from district property may be filed in accordance with policies FNG(LOCAL) or GF(LOCAL), as appropriate.
+However, the timelines for the district's grievance procedures shall be adjusted as necessary to permit the person to address the board in person within 90 days, unless the complaint is resolved before a board hearing.

-See DAEP-Restrictions During Placement on page 16, for information regarding a student assigned to DAEP at the time of graduation.
+See DAEP-Restrictions During Placement on page 19, for information regarding a student assigned to DAEP at the time of graduation.